5 Fun and Educational Financial Apps for Kids

 If you’d rather keep things virtual, you can use “star money” within the app, instead of actual money.
 You’ll teach kids the same concepts without using real funds.

-Kids who are curious about investments or have an entrepreneurial streak will love this game that allows them to build an empire starting with a humble (virtual) lemonade stand.
+Kids who are curious about investments or have an entrepreneurial streak will love this game.
+It allows them to build an empire starting with a humble (virtual) lemonade stand.
 As their business grows and investments pay off, they can work their way into becoming mini moguls with multiple businesses and the power to “hire” employees.
-It’s a fun way to learn about the basics of owning and managing a business, investing, speculating, and being an angel investor.
+It’s a fun way to learn about the basics of owning and managing a business, investing, and speculating.
 No actual money changes hands but be aware that in-app purchases to boost gameplay are available.

 If you have a middle-schooler who enjoys science fiction, they’ll get a kick out of Star Banks Adventure.
-Designed by investment management firm T. Rowe Price, this game features aliens and space adventures that teach lessons about setting goals, smart spending and saving, asset allocation, and more.
-Color-coded star banks and progress bars make it easy for kids to track progress toward their goals.
+Designed by investment management firm T. Rowe Price, this game features aliens and space adventures that teach lessons about setting goals, saving, asset allocation, and more.
+Plus, color-coded star banks and progress bars make it easy for kids to track progress toward their goals.